PythonJournos/refactoring101/README.md

 Finally, let's stash the county-level results for each candidate.
-Although we're not using these lower-level numbers in our summary report, it's easy enough to add in case we need it for some other use case down the road.
+Although we're not using these lower-level numbers in our summary report, it's easy enough to add in case we need them for down the road.

 1. Create test for county_results attribute
 1. Run test; see it fail